Undergraduate Course Descriptions

 RELI GU4315 Sufis and the Qur'an.
 4 points.

 This course is a seminar for advanced undergraduates and graduate students who wish to gain an understanding of the complexity and richness of the Sufi exegetical tradition.
-The Qur'an has been the main source of inspiration and contemplation for Sufis for centuries....
+The Qur'an has been the main source of of inspiration and contemplation for Sufis for centuries....

-RELI GU4318 Interpreting Buddhist Yoga: Hermeneutics East West Quantum.
+RELI GU4318 Interpreting Buddhist Yoga.
 4 points.

 CC/GS/SEAS: Partial Fulfillment of Global Core Requirement